Packing Your Items For The Journey

 Do Not Pack - Flammables and Explosives

-Be careful of what you pack.
-For safety reasons, we are not allowed to transport hazardous and flammable items such as propane tanks, paint, gasoline (gas tanks must be emptied), lighter fluid, corrosives, firearms, ammunition, explosives, etc. Motorcycles/Generator gas tanks, etc. must be emptied.
+For safety reasons, we are not allowed to transport hazardous and flammable items such as propane tanks, paint, loose gas tanks, fire extinguishers, sprays, lighter fluid, corrosives, firearms, ammunition, explosives, etc. Motorcycles/Generator gas tanks, etc. must be emptied.

 For a full list please see the Federal Motor Carrier Safety Administration website.